 44. Safari Venues – Bewdley, Worcestershire

-What makes it unique: Take your guests on a real-life safari and meet the animals
+What makes it unique: Take your guests on a real-life safari and meet the animals.

 Is there anywhere more unique to host your wedding than a safari park?
 Safari Venues is a selection of three distinctive venues inside West Midlands Safari Park: the Georgian manor house of Spring Grove House; the large Treetops Pavilion; and the underground vaulted Cellarz.
-As well as the beautiful venues, you’ll have access to the theme park for photographs and can incorporate animal encounters, safari-inspired favours and even a four-mile Safari Drive for your guests into the day.
+As well as the beautiful venues, you’ll have access to the theme park for photographs and can incorporate animal encounters, safari-inspired favours and even a four-mile Safari Drive for your guests in the day.

 READ MORE: Our Favourite Zoo and Safari Wedding Venues